jbuck123/Regex-Tutorial/Develop/gist-template.md

 - "y" sticky mode: searchign at the exact position in the text

 ### Grouping and Capturing
+example of email validation:   (/^\w+([\.-]?\w+)*@\w+([\.-]?\w+)*(\.\w{2,3})+$/) in the begining of the expression you can see the w+... this means w which is a class of letters repeated 1 or more times. at this point the Email Regex is starting to make sense,.. with our knowledges on classes, quantifiers, anchors and now grouping we can start to read what is happening in the code above.
 ### Bracket Expressions
+Bracekts indicate a set of characters to match.
+[] any individual character between the brackers will match

+example of email validation:   (/^\w+([\.-]?\w+)*@\w+([\.-]?\w+)*(\.\w{2,3})+$/)

+looking at: [\.-] in the begining is meant to match the username before the @ symbol. it begins with at least one word character, followed by more word characters or "." or "-". cannot contain ".." "--" ".-" or "-."

 ### Greedy and Lazy Match
+Greedy search: for ever position in the string - try to match the pattern at that position. if theres no match, go to the next position.

+lazy search: the opposite to the greed mode meaning repeat minimal number of times.
+Lazy search is enable by putting a question mark after the quantifier.

 ### Boundaries
+boundaries are like anchors in a way that it sets "boundaries" for the pattern search. for example: /b\d\d\d\d/b matches a 4-digit number. so with the example of MN 2022 b\d\d\d\d/b outputs 2022 because its only looking for numbers

 ### Back-references
+Back refrences is getting into advanced but in simple english back refrencing is used to look for repeated text.
+A backrefrence in a regular expression identifies a previously matched group and looks for exactly the same text again.

 ### Look-ahead and Look-behind